-COVID-19 has forced companies across a variety of sectors, healthcare included, to embrace new technologies that allow work to go on in the new, socially distanced world.
+A couple of years ago, COVID-19 forced companies across a variety of sectors, healthcare included, to embrace new technologies that allow work to go on in the new, socially distanced world.
 However, the global digital health market has been growing steadily even before the pandemic hit.
-Now, in 2022, there’s an even more substantial increase projected.
+Now, there’s an even more substantial increase projected.

 Of course, as is the case with any innovation, there’s a lot that must go into making software truly useful and differentiated.
 One of these important things is delivering an excellent user experience, and in the healthcare industry, it’s a definite must-have.
 For that reason, more and more organizations are focusing on UI/UX design to develop solutions that impress both — healthcare professionals and patients.